natalieagus/50005/docs/Problem Set/08-network-performance.md

 4. **Link**: Ethernet, Wi-Fi
 5. **Physical**: cables, signals

 The operating system is responsible for parts of layers 2–4.
 The **transport layer**, including socket buffers and TCP congestion control, is implemented inside the OS kernel.
 The **network layer** is handled by routing logic and packet forwarding.
 The **link layer** involves device drivers and network interface queues.
-Delays at these OS-managed layers — such as socket buffering or driver queuing — contribute to total response time but are often overlooked by application developers.
+Delays at these OS-managed layers (such as socket buffering or driver queuing) contribute to total response time but are often overlooked by application developers.

 ### Scenario